virtual/100daysofcode/index.md

 - And a dummy object specifies values used for testing.
 - xunitpatterns.com and martinfowler.com for more info

+Overriding dependencies
+- Testing dependencies is integration, not unit testing
+- 3 main dependency maniuplation libaries:
+  1. Mockery (easiest, shows warnings)
+  1. Proxyquire (offers more granular control): `npm install proxyquire -D`
+  1. Rewire (can override modules, but doesn't support es6 or transpilers like Babel)
+- Stub update in package.json: `"test": "cross-env DEBUG=nadia:* mocha"`

+__Process of Stubbing a Custom Response__
+- Replicate how the method responds:
+  - Is it returning a value, throwing an exception, or is it a promise that resolves or rejects?
+  - Once you know how the response will be made you'll need to replicate what is being returned.
+The goal should be to match the structure.
+  - If it returns an integer, the stub will need to return an integer, and so forth.
+- The easiest way to discover this is to console.log the actual response if the API documentation isn't available or you're not sure.

+Example: testing a module that updates the database:
+- How can we use a wrapped stub?
+- In our application, the best target will be create, which uses save to insert a reservations record into the database.
+Create uses that response to return an ID.
+- To do this, we'll wrap the database, replace the run method, and return a resolved promise that has the correct structure.

+__Observing interactions with Spies__
+- spies record information about function calls
+- How are we going to use spies in our application?
+-It'd be useful to check how the validator was called when creating a reservation.
+- The validator should only be called once.
+When called through create, it should be called with a transformed reservation.

+__Sinon Mocks__
+- Control how a unit of code is being used
+- Gives no responses
+- Tests how many times called
+- Tests with which arguments
+- Example, ensure db is only called once when saving

 Book ref: xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros